Zygmunt Mineyko: In France

 In 1865, Mineyko managed to escape from Siberian exile.
 He left the Russian Empire on English ship under the name of count von Meberthe.
 The revolutionary travelled to Europe.
 In Paris, he met Napoleon III to inform him about the French officers, participants of the January Uprising, whom he had met in Siberia.
 When Alexander II of Russia visited France in 1868, the Emperor of the French brought up the subject of the French prisoners in Siberia.
 The Russian monarch could not deny the list of specific names.
 Soon, these prisoners were released.
 The French government thanked Mineyko by granting him an opportunity to study at École Militaire in Paris.
-After graduation with a degree in civil engineering, Mineyko led construction of railways, bridges and channels in Bulgaria, Turkey and Greece.
+After graduating with a degree in civil engineering, Mineyko led construction of railways, bridges and channels in Bulgaria, Turkey and Greece.
 In 1870 he fought for France in the Franco-Prussian War.

 In the Ottoman Empire

-Mineyko then worked for 20 years in the service of the Ottoman Empire, building roads, railways and bridges in Bulgaria, Thrace, Thessaly and Epirus.
+Mineyko then worked for 20 years in the service of the Ottoman Empire, building roads, railways, and bridges in Bulgaria, Thrace, Thessaly, and Epirus.
 He became chief engineer of Epirus and Thessaly provinces, then part of the Ottoman Empire.
 In 1878 he made a sensational archaeological discovery, when his expedition found traces of the major ancient sanctuary of Zeus in Dodona.
-The researcher created the ethnological map of Epirus, wrote numerous works on the Greece topography.
-During this time, he established closer links with circles of the Greek intelligentsia, and came to establish similarities between Polish and Greek histories and fights for freedom.
+The researcher created the ethnological map of Epirus, wrote numerous works on Greek topography.
+During this time, he established closer links with circles of the Greek intelligentsia, and came to establish similarities between Polish and Greek histories and struggles for freedom.